EverestWorks/EverTerm/README.md

 ======================================

+**Linus instructions are in the src/Linux directory!**

 To compile, you need:
-Linux with Python in the PATH,
+Windows with Python in the PATH,
 Brain,
 Hands,
 CMD.exe